skirlez/g3man/README.md

 	This is basically what g3man's patch format is.
 It's a small list of instructions that say where to insert code.
 	The patch format is designed to be incredibly simple, and to be as compatible as possible with other patches (so several patches can modify the same file).
+	It's also made in a way where you can decide how "robust" your patch should be when it comes to surviving updates, in case you want or don't want to put in extra effort.

 	For documentation and examples, check TODO.

 2. Data merging